2 ~ 6 December 2024 - Hiroshima, Japan

 Workshop/Tutorial Proposals: 5 July, 2024

 Submissions to the conference must not have been published or be concurrently considered for publication elsewhere.
 Papers should be written in English.
-Regular papers should not exceed 18 pages and short papers should not exceed 12 pages in Springer LNCS format.
+Regular papers should not exceed 18 pages (20 pages including references and appendix) and short papers should not exceed 12 pages (including references and appendix) in Springer LNCS format.
 In addition to paper submissions, we will also organize several tracks, including Doctoral Symposium, Industrial Applications, and Journal-First Presentations.
-The details of submissions to these tracks will be announced later in the conference homepage.
+The accepted submissions for both Doctoral Symposium and Industrial Applications Tracks will be included in the proceedings of ICFEM 2024.
 Formatting style files and further guidelines for formatting can be found at the Springer website (more details here).

 ICFEM 2024 is inviting journal-first presentations of papers published recently in the following journals: